MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/overview.md

 ---
 title: Employee Kudos template for Power Platform
 description:  Empower your employees celebrate coworkers for their contributions.
-Learn about the Employee Kudos template for Power Platform.
+Learn about the Employee Kudos template for Microsoft Power Platform.
 author: tshanep
 ms.author: shanep
 ms.reviewer: ellenwehrle